glenda-wee/crispy-chainsaw/README.md

 # crispy-chainsaw
-A webapp I created to teach me the basics of React JS.
+A little list of counters following [this tutorial](https://www.youtube.com/watch?v=Ke90Tje7VS0) by Programming with Mosh.